Princepm02/Java/Numer of days/README.md

-# Days-in-String Java Program
+#  Calculates the Day of the Week

-This is a simple Java program called `days_in_String` that calculates the day of the week after a specified number of days, given the starting day.
+This Java program calculates the day of the week that will occur after a specified number of days, given a starting day of the week.
+The program takes the user's input for the starting day and the number of days, and then it computes and displays the resulting day of the week.

 ## Overview